krixik-ai/krixik-docs/docs/examples/search_pipeline_examples/multi_keyword_searchable_image_captions.md

 This document details a multi-modular pipeline that takes in an image, generates a [`textual caption`](../../modules/ai_modules/caption_module.md) of it, and makes the caption [`keyword searchable`](../../system/search_methods/keyword_search_method.md).

 This pipeline can enable efficient image categorization, retrieval, and content organization, enhancing the accessibility and searchability of visual information.
-It can be applied in image libraries, e-commerce platforms, and educational platforms (among other options), facilitating quicker access to relevant images and improving user navigation and discovery.
+It can be applied in image libraries, e-commerce platforms, and educational platforms, among other possibilities.

 The document is divided into the following sections: